 So, you’re ready to join?
 Here’s what you need to do:

-Schedule a meeting with Pastor
+Schedule a meeting with the elders

 Presentation to the Church